 I grew up in the house built by my father, surrounded by a field of timothy grass in Biddeford, Maine.
 I spent much of my homeschooled childhood outdoors sketching, or dressed up as Laura Ingalls Wilder living along the banks of Plum Creek, wearing the hand-made bonnet and apron set from my mother.
 One of my favorite things to do was draw in the forts I made.

 I earned my BFA in Illustration from the Rhode Island School of Design.
 My artwork has won the Maine Duck Stamp three times and is collected throughout the US and Canada.
-Currently I’m an MFA candidate at Hollins University enrolled in the Children’s Literature and Illustration program.
+At Hollins University, I'm an MFA candidate in their Children’s Literature and Illustration program.
 I live in my hometown of Biddeford, Maine with my two daughters and their two tuxedo cats.
 When I’m not in my studio, you can find me reading, eating ice cream, or out exploring with my family, passing on the same wild Maine childhood to my daughters that I had.

 2014-current, MFA candidate, Children's Literature and Illustration, Hollins University

 2004 BFA Illustration, Rhode Island School of Design